What does horse poop look like and how often do horses poop?

 Horses are sensitive animals.
 Their bodies can respond to small changes that we would dismiss as insignificant.

-Start thinking about all the factors that could be having an impact: changes in diet or environment, and external stressors.
+Start thinking about all the factors that could have an impact: changes in diet or environment, and external stressors.

 Any horse owner who has watched their beloved horse writhing in pain from colic knows the agony of feeling so helpless.